stevleibelt/General_Howtos/development/shell/general.md

 echo $FOO'bar'  #works as expected echo ${FOO}bar  #works also

+# parameter

+$#      -   number of parameters
+$0      -   script name
+$1-9    -   free for use

-# special characters / characters for escaping
+# quoting - special characters / characters for escaping

 \$
 \`  -   aka "backticks", usefull for executing commands like: $PWD=`pwd`